 Archive a Shared Drive to Viewer-Only

-You want to "freeze" a Google Shared Drive so that no one can edit, delete, move, or comment, everyone can only view.
-Folgo can fix that.
+When you need to freeze a Shared Drive so no one can edit, delete, move, or comment (everyone view‑only), Folgo can do it.

 Use Cases